Freelunch-AI/docs/design-notes.md

 ### :microscope: __Our users__

-Our focus is with __companies with ML maturity or big companies__.
+Our focus is with __companies with ML maturity (generally big non-tech comapnies, medium-to-big tech companies and AI companies)__.
 Companies that fit this description want to solve multiple ML production problems, not just predictive power.
 They also value software engineering best practices.
-Therefore they tend to build their own MLOps platforms to improve ML infrastrcture. __We help them to continuously improve their MLOps platforms__
+Therefore they tend to build their own MLOps platforms to improve ML infrastructure. __We help them to continuously improve their MLOps platforms and use their platforms to continously improve their ML Systems.__
 </details>

 <details>